 If you test positive for COVID-19 after visiting a venue and using Check In Scotland, NHS Test and Protect will contact people who were at the venue at the same time as you.

 They will not give your personal details when they do this.

 What's in an NHS Scotland Test and Protect alert

-If you get an alert, it may advise someone who was at a venue, such as a pub, bar, restaurant or cafe, at the same time as you, has later tested positive for COVID-19.
+If you get an alert, it may advise someone who was at a business or venue at the same time as you, has later tested positive for COVID-19.
 This alert will ask you to watch out for symptoms of COVID-19, and to book a COVID-19 test only if you or someone in your household displays COVID-19 symptoms.